Scrubs (2001 TV series): Production

 The origin for the show is loosely based on Dr. Jonathan Doris' experiences as a resident in internal medicine at Brown Medical School, which served as inspiration for college friend and show creator Bill Lawrence.

-Scrubs was produced by ABC, through its production division, though it was aired by rival broadcaster NBC.
+Scrubs was produced by Touchstone Television (later known as ABC Studios and ABC Signature), a sister company to Disney's broadcasting company ABC, though it was aired by ABC's rival broadcaster NBC for the first seven seasons.
 According to show runner Lawrence, the arrangement was unusual, at least for 2007: "The show is a dinosaur, on one network and completely owned by another" and, since it is now in syndication, making a "ton of money for Touchstone."

-Lawrence confirmed ABC would have broadcast the seventh season had NBC refused to do so.
+In 2024, ABC Signature was folded into 20th Television, another TV production company owned by Disney.
+20th Television produced the revival series in 2026.

 Crew

-The show's creator, Bill Lawrence, was also an executive producer and the showrunner.
+The show's creator, Bill Lawrence, was also an executive producer and the showrunner of the original run.
 He wrote 14 episodes and directed 17.
 Neil Goldman and Garrett Donovan co-wrote 13 episodes during their eight-year run on the show, starting as co-producers on the show and ending as executive producers; they left the show after the eighth season.
+Aseem Batra, a story editor, executive story editor, and co-producer of the original run, was the showrunner of the revival series.
 Mike Schwartz, who also played Lloyd the Delivery Guy, wrote 13 episodes during the first eight seasons; he started out as a story editor and became co-executive producer in season six.
 Janae Bakken and Debra Fordham were writers and producers during the first eight seasons, each writing 16 episodes.
 Other notable writers who started in the first season include Mark Stegemann, who wrote 14 episodes and directed two episodes during the first eight seasons; Gabrielle Allan, who wrote 11 episodes during the first four seasons and was co-executive producer; Eric Weinberg, who wrote 11 episodes during the first six seasons and was co-executive producer; Matt Tarses, who wrote eight episodes during the first four seasons and was co-executive producer.
 Notable writers who joined in the second season include Tim Hobert, who wrote 11 episodes from seasons two to six, and became executive producer in season five.
 Angela Nissel wrote 10 episodes from seasons two to eight, starting out as a staff writer and became supervising producer in season seven.
 Bill Callahan joined the show in season four, writing eight episodes from seasons four to eight; he became executive producer in season six.